ricktu288/ray-optics/README.md

 npm install
 npm run build
 ```
-After that, the entire content for the [https://phydemo.app/ray-optics](https://phydemo.app/ray-optics) website will be in the `dist` folder.
+After that, the entire content for the [https://phydemo.app/ray-optics/](https://phydemo.app/ray-optics/) website will be in the `dist` folder.
+You can again run `npm run start` to run the simulator locally, and now all the links and the "import module" window should work.

 If an error occurs during the installation, some common reasons are:
 - The version of Node.js is too old.
 You can update Node.js to version 18 or later.